How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 1. Improved Security and Risk Reduction

-Eliminates broad access permissions and minimizes exposure.
+Eliminates broad access permissions and enforces least-privilege policies.

 2. Streamlined Operations